Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Research Methodology

 \subsection{Research Questions}

-Our SLR includes all relevant research outlining the various SATD detection techniques.
-To define the search string, we systematically broke down the research questions using the PICOC framework (Population, Intervention, Comparison, Outcome, and Context), as recommended by Petticrew and Roberts \cite{petticrew2008systematic}.
+Our SLR reviews all relevant research outlining the various SATD detection techniques.
+To define the search string, we systematically broke down the research questions using the PICOC framework (Population, Intervention, Comparison, Outcome, and Context), as recommended by Petticrew and Roberts \citep{petticrew2008systematic}.
 Boolean operators were applied to structure the search effectively: OR was used to include synonyms and alternative terms, while AND linked the key terms, as shown in Table~\ref{tab:tb_picoc}.
 This approach ensured a comprehensive and focused search strategy.

-According to the PICOC in Table~\ref{tab:tb_picoc}, the main objective of this SLR is to investigate, identify, and classify all relevant evidence from the primary studies that focus on using NLP to detect self-admitted technical debt.
-Therefore, the aim of this SLR is to answer the following questions:
+According to the PICOC in Table~\ref{tab:tb_picoc}, the main objective of this SLR is to investigate, identify, and classify all relevant evidence from the primary studies that focus on using NLP to detect SATD.
+Therefore, this SLR aims to answer the following questions:

-\textbf{RQ1: What approaches have been employed to detect self-admitted technical debt (SATD) in software development?} \\ \textit{Rationale:} This question aims to understand the progress made in detecting SATD.
-By surveying existing studies, we can detect trends and potential future research directions.
+\textbf{RQ1: What types of techniques have been employed to detect SATD in software development, and how do these techniques handle different types of textual artifacts?} \\ \textit{Rationale:} This question aims to categorize and analyze the various types of techniques that have been proposed for SATD detection across different types of textual artifacts, providing insight into trends and gaps in the field.

-\textbf{RQ2: What methodologies have been proposed to detect SATD in software development?} \\ \textit{Rationale:} This question aims to analyze the various approaches and tools developed over the past decade for SATD detection.
+\textbf{RQ2: What levels of automation have been proposed in methodologies for detecting SATD in software development, and to what extent do these methods rely on human interventions across different types of textual artifacts?} \\ \textit{Rationale:} This question focuses on understanding the extent to which SATD detection methods incorporate automation, highlighting the progress and identifying gaps in automating the detection process across different types of textual artifacts.

-\textbf{RQ3: How effective are these approaches regarding their metrics evaluation results?}\\ \textit{Rationale:} This question aims to evaluate the performance and practicality of the identified approaches by comparing their precision, recall, and F1-score.
+\textbf{RQ3: Which SATD detection techniques are reported as the most effective based on evaluation metrics?}\\ \textit{Rationale:} This question aims to review and synthesize the reported precision, recall, and F1 scores of the identified techniques to provide an overview of their observed performance.
+The goal is not to perform an independent benchmark but to consolidate how techniques have been reported in the literature and to identify which are most frequently reported as achieving the highest effectiveness.

 \textbf{RQ4: What tools have been proposed for SATD detection?}\\ \textit{Rationale:} This question aims to evaluate the current landscape of tools designed for detecting SATD from the last decade.